adelolmo/hd-idle/README.md

 + -l *logfile*
-                        Name of logfile (written only after a disk has spun up).
+                        Name of logfile (written only after a disk has spun up or spun down).
 Please note that this option might cause the disk which holds the logfile to spin up just because another disk had some activity.
-This option should not be used on systems with more than one disk except for tuning purposes.
 On single-disk systems, this option should not cause any additional spinups.
+                        On systems with more than one disk, the disk where the log is written will be spun up.
+On raspberry based systems the log should be written to the SD card.

 Miscellaneous options: